yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-faq.md

 ### What version of YugabyteDB does my cluster run on?

-Free clusters are provisioned with an **edge** release, most often from the YugabyteDB [preview release](../../releases/release-notes/preview-release/) series; it may also be a recent stable release.
+Free clusters are provisioned with a **preview** release, most often from the YugabyteDB [preview release](../../releases/release-notes/preview-release/) series; it may also be a recent stable release.

-By default, new standard clusters are provisioned with a **stable** release, from the YugabyteDB [stable release](../../releases/release-notes/stable-release/) series. <!--You can choose the edge track when you create the cluster.-->
+By default, new standard clusters are provisioned with a **stable** release, from the YugabyteDB [stable release](../../releases/release-notes/stable-release/) series. <!--You can choose the preview track when you create the cluster.-->

-Once a cluster is created, it is upgraded with releases from the release track that was assigned at creation (that is, either edge or stable).
+Once a cluster is created, it is upgraded with releases from the release track that was assigned at creation (that is, either preview or stable).

 To view the database version running on a particular cluster, navigate to the **Clusters** page; the database version is displayed next to the cluster name; hover over the version to see the release track.